sakthivelt/SWAP_2K23/README.md

-# Swap2k23 Journy
+# SWAP 2K23 🚀

-Swap2k23 Journy is a Next.js project that utilizes Tailwind CSS for styling and Framer Motion for animations.
-It provides a platform for [briefly describe what your project does].
+SWAP 2K23 is a real-time application developed for the National Level Tech Symposium at Jamal Mohamed College.
+The application is built using React ⚛️, styled with Tailwind CSS 🎨, and powered by Node.js 🚀 and MongoDB 📊.

 ## Demo

-Check out the live demo: [Swap2k23 Journy Demo](https://swap2k23-journy.web.app/)
+Check out the live demo: [SWAP 2K23 Demo](#)

 ## Table of Contents